 NASCAR Power Rankings: Chase Elliott back on top after Talladega win

-NASCAR Power Rankings: Elliott back on top after Talladega win originally appeared on NBC Sports Philadelphia
+NASCAR Power Rankings: Elliott back on top after Talladega win originally appeared on NBC Sports Chicago

 It took five weeks, but a championship-eligible driver has finally won a playoff race.